Authentication in Nuxt app Part 2 Last update

-To follow this post you should first read Authentication in Nuxt part one.
+To follow this post, you should first read Authentication in Nuxt, Part One.

-Changing the existing User model
+Changing the Existing User Model

-- isVerified - to save the results of verification
+- to save the results of verificationresetPassword

-- resetPassword - to indicate that a user want to reset the password
+- to indicate that a user wants to reset the password

 //api/models/user.js